-Mark Grove began training in martial arts in 1972 and has spent his life pursuing the art of the Ninja.
+Mark Steven Grove began training in martial arts in 1972 and has spent his life pursuing the art of the Ninja.
 During his early years in the arts, Mark was exposed to many other exotic arts that few in the United States had ever been exposed to, including staff fighting (bojutsu) throwing blades (shurikenjutsu), short bow and arrow (hankyujutsu) (short bow), and grappling (jujutsu).

 In the late 1970’s Mark Grove met Shihan Frank J. Goody Jr., a Master of multiple martial arts, including Nagai Ryu Jujutsu, Matsuyama Ryu Yawara, and Kota Ryu Ninjutsu.
 In 1981 Mark and Shihan Goody were able to reunite and Mark received a huge volume of information about Kota Ryu Ninjutsu including 16 unarmed techniques with four variants each, scrolls related to the art of mysticism called Gorin Kuji Myo Himitsu Shaku, and in-depth information about the art of joint manipulation and striking using a short handheld stick.

-In 1983 Mr. Grove was introduced to Hakkoryu Jujutsu practitioner Dennis G. Palumbo and was asked to teach classes in Ninjutsu at the Hakkosen Dojo in Aurora, Colorado.
+In 1983 Mark Steven Grove was introduced to Hakkoryu Jujutsu practitioner Dennis G. Palumbo and was asked to teach classes in Ninjutsu at the Hakkosen Dojo in Aurora, Colorado.
 In 1984 Dai Shihan Palumbo officially recognized Mark Grove’s creation of the Kurai Kotori Ninjutsu system under the banner of the Hakkoryu Martial Arts Federation.

-As founder of the Kurai Kotori Ryu, Mark Grove assumes the title of Jonin (ninja leader) and focuses on the four core arts of the system, unarmed combat (taijutsu), acrobatic skills (karujutsu), the basic weapons of short staff, knife, chain and throwing blades (kihon nin-buki), and swordsmanship (kenjutsu).
+As founder of the Kurai Kotori Ryu, Mark Steven Grove assumes the title of Jonin (ninja leader) and focuses on the four core arts of the system, unarmed combat (taijutsu), acrobatic skills (karujutsu), the basic weapons of short staff, knife, chain and throwing blades (kihon nin-buki), and swordsmanship (kenjutsu).

-In 1983 Mark Grove began to chronicle Kurai Kotori Ryu in written form in what he calls the Arcanum of Ninja Tactics series, an ongoing work that represents the evolving arts within the Kurai Kotori system.
+In 1983 Mark Steven Grove began to chronicle Kurai Kotori Ryu in written form in what he calls the Arcanum of Ninja Tactics series, an ongoing work that represents the evolving arts within the Kurai Kotori system.
 His first book Arcanum of Ninja Tactics: Legacy of the Shadow Warrior came out on October 8, 2016 and on April 20th 2017, the second volume in Mr. Grove’s book series was released.
 Titled, the Way of the Hidden Fist, this book covers all the fundamentals of the system.
 Fighting Postures, Body Weapons, Footwork, Vital targets, Bone Breaking, Muscle Attacks, Joint Locks, Throws, and Acrobatics.

-In 1986 Mark Grove was asked to attend the 1st Annual Ninja Summit in Mentor, Ohio.
+In 1986 Mark Steven Grove was asked to attend the 1st Annual Ninja Summit in Mentor, Ohio.
 The purpose of this event was to unite the different factions/clans of Ninja that exist throughout the world.
 Although the politics involved made it impossible for everyone to see eye to eye, it was still a powerful event that promoted the idea that no one had a monopoly on the art of the Ninja.
 1986 also saw the birth of Kurai Kotori Ryu training camps, which would be held at various times over the years and be focused primarily on stealth, climbing, concealment, and group tactics.

-Mark Grove had the honor of studying with Small Circle Jujitsu founder Professor Wally Jay.
+Mark Steven Grove had the honor of studying with Small Circle Jujitsu founder Professor Wally Jay.
 Mr. Grove demonstrated all of the grappling skills within the Kurai Kotori system and Professor Jay assisted in refining the techniques using his small circle theories.
 As a result of this training, Mr. Grove made subtle changes to the system to implement this gift of knowledge from a true master.